mvolkmann/blog/src/swift/packages.md

 To use a package from an application or other package:

 - Open the application or package that will use the package in Xcode.

+- Select File ...
+Add Packages... .

+  Alternatively this longer set of steps can be used:

   - Select the top entry in the Navigator.
   - Select the project.
   - Click the "Package Dependencies" tab.
   - Click the "+" button at the bottom.

 - Paste the Git URL into the search input.
 - In the "Dependency Rule" dropdown, select one of the options.
 - Enter a semantic version number.